-Growing your savings account doesn’t necessarily mean cutting back on everything you love.
-Here are some clever expert-recommended ways for saving money during the coldest time of year.
+Between a hectic year of expenses and the cost of holiday cheer, many families will make a New Year’s resolution to work on their budget.
+If you’re looking to cut down on expenses, know that growing your savings account doesn’t necessarily mean cutting back on everything you love.
+Here are some clever, expert-recommended ways to save money during the coldest time of the year.

 1. Heatproof Your Home

 Of course, keeping the thermostat down will save you money, but when was the last time you paid attention to your home’s heating system?
 Is the furnace working as efficiently as it could?
 Is it time to change the furnace filter?
 If you’re unsure, get it checked by a professional — it could save you a hefty sum in the long run.
 If you have a radiator, move items and furniture away from it; they could be blocking the heat from properly circulating throughout the house.

 Do your windows shut tightly?
 You’d be surprised by how much hot air can escape while cold air seeps in.
 Closing off unused rooms, keeping curtains drawn after sunset and air-sealing your home (using draft stoppers where needed) will all pay off significantly.

 Use a cold and dreary day to cosy up, audit your bills and organize your budget.
 Decide if there are subscriptions you could drop or if you can switch to less expensive options.
 Determine what you really need to pay for and compare prices online.

 When it comes to your grocery budget, planning your meals and shopping list ahead of time can help cut down on impulse buys while at the store.
 While you’re at it, take some time to clip or print coupons — all those individual savings add up!